younghhk/MMS-external-scoring/README.md

 * Contain metabolite columns named using **COMP ID** and **CHEM ID**

 A **case/control indicator is optional** and is only required if control-based standardization is desired.

+**Note:**
+The serum metabolites that were used in the MMS development were the natural log of the Batch-norm-Imputed data from Metabolon.
+The urine metabolites that were used in the MMS development were the natural log of the Batch-norm-Imputed and osmolality normalized data from Metabolon.

 ---